Prisca92/Project-4-final/README.md

 Target variable: Heart disease

-Questions to investigate:
+Questions to Investigate:

 What are the key features or attributes suspected to be associated with heart disease?

-what geographical factors contribute to being at risk of heart disease?
+What geographical factors contribute to being at risk of heart disease?

 Are there any patterns or relationships between the features and the target variable (heart disease)?

-we explored coorelation between individual features and the target variable can provide initial insights into potential predictors of heart disease.

 Is there any connection between age, cholesterol, and chest paint type when it comes to heart disease?